Spring 2018: Matt, Farhad, Charles, Connor, Eryn (back)

 Nate Israelsen, MS was a master's student in the Vargis lab.
 While completing his undergraduate work at Utah State, he also worked at Quansys Biosciences to produce and test a multiplex ELISA assays for biomarker quantification.
 As a graduate student in the Vargis lab, he is continuing to develop antibody-based assays using Raman spectroscopy.
 He graduated with his MS in December 2015 and is working at GE Healthcare.

 Aaron Fronk, MS Biology was a MS student in Dr. Vargis' lab.
 He started in August 2013.
-To finish up his master’s degree in Biological Engineering, he has worked for the past year and a half to develop a protocol for growing retinal pigment epithelial cells in vitro for drug testing, in the hopes of helping to develop a treatment for age-related macular degeneration.
-He is currently writing a literature review summarizing various RPE culture methods.
-He presented his MS in November 2015.
+He worked to develop a protocol for growing retinal pigment epithelial cells in vitro for drug testing, in the hopes of helping to test treatments for age-related macular degeneration.
+He graduate with his MS in November 2015.

 Karen Tew worked with Cindy to grow bacteria and use Raman spectroscopy for detection.
 She works at Fresenius Medical Care.